SOCCER COACH, PROTECT YOURSELF!

 Soccer Coach, you give all your time to others, but you must be sure to take care of yourself.
 You must make time to protect your well-being and the well-being of your family.
 CoachingAmericanSoccer.com® recommends that you consider and act upon the following:

 Stay in shape.
 You should be able to play with your team.
 Get annual physicals and stay healthy.
 Pay particular attention to your heart and circulation.
 Choose good foods and maintain a proper diet.
 Drink in moderation.
 Absolutely no smoking.
 Use sunscreen, at least SPF-30.
 Wear clothing appropriate for the weather and proper soccer gear, including shoes and shinguards.
+You can find these products online or in your local sports outlet.
 Wear a hat if you are losing your hair.
+Warm-up and stretch properly before each practice.

 Minimize the use of whistles.
 Their extremely high decibel level will damage your hearing.
-They do not have to be blown at full blast and should probably only used to simulate what a referee would do during a match.
+Whistles generally do not need to be used at practice.
+If you do use a whistle, it should probably only be to simulate what a referee would do during a match.
+Even then, it does not have to be blown at full blast.

 There is no place for inappropriate behavior.
-You must also learn to recognize and to stay away from any situations that could be misconstrued as inappropriate behavior.
+You must learn to recognize and to stay away from any situations that could be misconstrued as inappropriate behavior.
 Expect that your organization will require you to undergo some sort of background check.
 The most common is the “KidSafe” program.
 In addition, research local and state laws that may be applicable to how an adult in any kind of position such as teaching or coaching may or may not be able to touch a child.
+No cursing, smoking or alcohol use.
+(Assume you are subject to being filmed by mobile phones at any time.)

 Always have a second adult with you at all times during practices, games, and any other activities involving your players.
 This is not only for the safety of your players, but also for you.
 Make sure that both of you have emergency contact information for each other.
 Never, ever, leave a child at a field alone with the expectation that they will be picked up.